fallanic/merge-mongoid/README.md

 ## Testing

-In the terminal, run `sudo mongod` to start the mongoDB connection
+In the terminal, you'll need to start a mongoDB connection

+To do this, you'll need to run `mongod` while specifying a local folder

+EX:

+    $ mkdir tmpdb
+    $ mongod --dbpath ./tmpdb

 Open another tab and run `rspec`